Saumya4321/CT-infection-GradCAM/README.md

 Mild infection and sever infection.
 Example images from the dataset has been shown above for reference.

 ## Model architecture
+The model is a Convolutional Neural Network (CNN) consisting of:

++ Input Layer: Accepts 224×224 grayscale images (1 channel).

++ Convolutional Blocks: Five convolutional layers with increasing filters (64, 128, 256, 512, 1024), each followed by max pooling and dropout (0.1) to prevent overfitting.
+L2 regularization is applied to all convolutional layers.

++ Fully Connected Layers: A flattened output is passed through a dense layer with 512 units (ReLU activation) and dropout (0.3).

++ Output Layer: A softmax activation layer with three units for multi-class classification.

 ## Results